Introduction: Planning lessons

 5 Social Responsibility

 Consider it your job to discover and develop students’ talents.
-A talent developed at school first plays an important role in the choice of study and can then determine the type of work or social function as well as the social responsibility students take on.
+A talent developed at school first plays an important role in a student’s choice of study and can then determine the type of work or social function as well as the social responsibility students take on.
 Increasing intrinsic motivation, helps students determine their choice of study.
-An intrinsically motivated student is more likely to successfully complete a study.
+An intrinsically motivated student is more likely to successfully complete a course of study.